Tyler-R-Kendrick/playwright-bdd-test-gen/README.md

 This repository contains:
 - an Express API for uploading features and starting generation jobs
+- an MCP WebSocket server (Model Context Protocol) on `/mcp` for model-driven browser control
 - a Gherkin parser and fallback parser
 - AI adapter hooks (Claude / Browser-Use)
 - a Playwright controller that executes browser actions and captures an action trace